Continuous Deployment with Fly.io and GitHub Actions

 FLY_API_TOKEN: ${{ secrets.FLY_API_TOKEN }}

-Note that the go-example’s default branch is currently master.
+Note: The go-example’s default branch is master.
 If you’re using a different app, yours might be main.
-Change the fly.yml file accordingly.
+Change the branches value in the fly.yml file accordingly.

-8. Commit your changes and push them up to GitHub.
-You should be pushing two new files: fly.toml, the Fly App configuration file, and fly.yml, the GitHub action file.
+9. Commit your changes and push them up to GitHub.
+You should be pushing two new files: fly.toml, the Fly Launch configuration file, and fly.yml, the GitHub action file.

 Then the magic happens - The push triggers a deploy, and from now on whenever you push a change, the app will automatically be redeployed.